ideamark/ideamark.github.io/index.md

 # IdeaMark Homepage

-* We want to make knowledge management more simple, fast and humanized.
+* We found the power of short text message in Tacit knowledge management.
 So we created Breadbot and this website.
-* Without database, all the knowledge is saved in text format on this website, and all of them can be downloaded free by git clone.
+* Without database, all the knowledge is saved in short text format on this website, and all of them can be downloaded free by git clone.
-* Breadbot is a simple and powerful chatbot, which is also the interface among users and this website, to make it more simple, fast and humanized on knowledge searching.
+* Breadbot is a simple and powerful chatbot, which is also the interface among users and this website, to give a simple, fast and humanized tacit knowledge searching.

 ## Breadbot